BSL

 Take this image, for example.
 See how the word ‘cat’ is signed in ASL versus BSL.
 The difference here is the hand movements.

-So, it’s self-explanatory that both these sign languages’ teaching processes and the resources are significantly different.
+So, it’s self-explanatory that both these sign language’ teaching processes and the resources are significantly different.
 Sound knowledge of BSL won’t automatically give you any fluency in ASL.
 You have to learn ASL separately from BSL.

 The Importance of Learning British Sign Language